 The effect on staff and residents during outbreak events should not be underestimated especially where there have been deaths in the RCF.(7) Every effort should be made to support those who are impacted by outbreak events.
-It is essential that the service providers engage with residents, involve them in decision making and communicate clearly with each resident and relevant others regarding visiting policy including any restrictions, the reasons for those restrictions and the expected duration of restrictions.(31) The communication should make it clear that only a very limited number of visitors can be in the RCF at one time and that to achieve this it will frequently not be possible to facilitate visitors at a specific time or date of their choosing.
+It is essential that the service providers engage with residents, involve them in decision making and communicate clearly with each resident and relevant others regarding visiting policy including any restrictions, the reasons for those restrictions and the expected duration of restrictions.(35) In addition, restrictions in long term residential care facilities (LTRCFs) should be communicated in engagements with HIQA and with relevant advocacy services.

-In its response to the Aged Care Royal Commission's recommendations on COVID-19, Australia is expanding access to psychiatrists, psychologists and general practitioners to enable residents of RCFs to access up to 20 individual psychological services each calendar year from 10 December 2020 to 30 June 2022.(20)
+In its response to the Aged Care Royal Commission's recommendations on COVID-19, Australia is expanding access to psychiatrists, psychologists and general practitioners to enable residents of RCFs to access up to 20 individual psychological services each calendar year from 10 December 2020 to 30 June 2022.(25)